GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 ### File structure

-The excel file needs to contain the following default fields from which user data will be pulled.
+The excel file needs to contain the following default fields from which user data will be pulled:

 * Username

 * First Name

 * Last Name

 * Email

 !!!
 Note
     Make sure to use the *exact* spelling as shown above.